binikfir/hellow-world/README.md

 # hellow-world
-My first repository, which should contains python scripts
+My first repository, which should contains python scripts for sunrise calculation